George K. Hollister: Biography

 In December 1911, he embarked in New York with Olcott and a full cast of actors for a journey that would last eleven months.
-Alice and their two children accompany him.
-In January 1912, he was in Egypt, Cairo and then Luxor where he boxed about thirty films.
-In April, he is in Jerusalem to film his most important cinematic accomplishment in Palestine : From the Manger to the Cross.
+Alice and their two children accompanied him.
+In January 1912, he was in Egypt, first Cairo and then Luxor where he boxed about thirty films.
+In April, he was in Jerusalem to film his most important cinematic accomplishment in Palestine : From the Manger to the Cross.
 The film told the story of Jesus, and in 1998 was selected for the National Film Registry of the United States Library of Congress.

-At the beginning of June, the troupe leaves Palestine, crosses the Mediterranean and then all of Europe by train and settles for the summer in Beaufort near Killarney, in Ireland where Hollister shoots seven films.
+At the beginning of June, the troupe left Palestine, crossed the Mediterranean and then all of Europe by train and settled for the summer in Beaufort near Killarney, in Ireland where Hollister shot seven films.
 He returned to New York on October 12, 1912.
-For this journey, Hollister travelled 30,000 miles, visited 12 countries on three continents, travelling by boat, train, car, on foot, camel, horse, donkey...
+For this journey, Hollister travelled 30,000 miles, visited 12 countries on three continents, travelling by boat, train, car, on foot, camel, horse and donkey...

 Hollister appeared as an actor in a few scenes in several films and did his last camera work in 1929.
 He died in Los Angeles in 1952 and is interred in the Great Mausoleum, Columbarium of Solace at Forest Lawn Memorial Park Cemetery in Glendale, California.
 His wife Alice, who died in 1973, is interred with him.